muppet9010/factorio-muppet-streamer/README.md

 - Drop a player's inventory on the ground over time.
 - Mix up players' inventories between them.

-All are done via highly configurable RCON commands.
+All are done via highly configurable RCON commands as detailed below for each feature.
+Each can also be triggered via a remote interface call from a Lua script, details on this are at the end of this document.

 #### Multiplayer Features